smy1/swlab/README.md

   several three-second-long clips recorded at the 10th minute of the hour of experiment.
 Hence, we need to first combine the super short clips in each
   "minute" folder before combining them into one complete and coherent video for each participant.

-### Script: omi-sync-videos.py
+### omi-sync-videos.py
 - **What it does**: Downsize the screen video to 25%, then overlay (and sync) it on the baby video on the top left corner
 - **Why I wrote it**: We need to code infants' gaze per trial to determine for each trial whether the infants were looking at the screen.

-### Script: sbr-sync-3videos.py
+### sbr-sync-3videos.py
 - **What it does**: Synchronise and display the main SBR (shared book reading) video on the left and two (downsized) minor SBR videos on the right (one on top and the other on the bottom)
 - **Why I wrote it**: We need to code parent-child interaction during SBR.
 We have three cameras positions at different locations of the lab to capture different angles of the parent-child dyads (so that they are free to move around, change position, etc. while we still manage to record their interaction without physically moving the camera).

-### Script: sbr-sync-2videos.py
+### sbr-sync-2videos.py
 - **What it does**: Synchronise and display the main SBR (shared book reading) video on the left and the (downsized) minor SBR video on the right
 - **Why I wrote it**: The same reason as why I wrote _sbr-sync-3videos.py_.
 The difference is that this script syncs only two of our three cameras.
-Sometimes, one of the cameras failed to record the reading session or is problematic, hence, it has to be excluded from the final JOINED video.
+Sometimes, one of the cameras failed to record the reading session or is problematic, hence, it has to be excluded from the final joined video.